 We’ll begin with growing lettuce, beans and tomatoes for seed.
-Then you can pick several species each year to learn and broaden your collection, there are some great resources available about seed saving.
-In a few years you will be surprised at what you’ve collected.
+Then you can pick several species each year to learn and broaden your collection.
+In a few years you will be surprised at what you’ve collected!
 Seed swaps and fresh seed purchases will keep your garden diverse.
 Who knows?
-Perhaps you’ll be local seed saving extraordinaire before we know it.
+Perhaps you’ll be the local seed saving extraordinaire before we know it.

 Why Save Seed?

 People choose to save seed for a variety of reasons.
 One is a desire to grow a variety that is particularly important to you or that you would hate to lose from your seed catalog.
-Since the early 1900’s many varieties of seed have disappeared from seed catalogs.
-In one study between 1903 and 1983 as little as 3% of the original offerings of a plant species remained (see graphic).
-Growing your own seed in this case ensures your ability to keep the variety in your garden.
+Since the early 1900s many varieties of seed have disappeared from seed catalogs.
+One study showed that by 1983, as little as 3% of the seed varieties available in 1903 remained commercially available - a 97% loss of diversity in just 80 years.
+Growing your own ensures your ability to keep the varieties you love in your garden.
 Seed saving also promotes the selection of plants and genetics that have adapted to your garden’s micro-climate.
 Preserving genetic diversity may be of interest to a seed saver as well as developing characteristics like disease resistance, taste, storage ability, etc.

 Where To Begin?